kalidasya/sonar-erlang-plugin/README.md

 sonar-erlang-plugin
 ===================

-An Erlang plugin for sonar to make it possibly to analyse Erlang projects as well
+An Erlang plugin for sonar to make it possible to analyse Erlang projects as well

 It is based on other plugins like scala, javascript, python.